openobserve/openobserve-docs/docs/howto/ingest_ecs_logs_using_firelens.md

 Before you can start with setting up the configuration of your ECS task you will need the details of your ZincObserve where you will send the logs.

-> You can either use a self hosted ZincObserve or [Zinc Cloud](https://observe.zinc.dev) for this guide.
+> You can either use a self hosted ZincObserve or [Zinc Cloud](https://observe.zinc.dev) for following this guide.
 You can get started with [Zinc Cloud](https://observe.zinc.dev) for free at [https://observe.zinc.dev](https://observe.zinc.dev) that has a generous free tier.

 You can find the config details under ingestion/fluentbit